MIGINC/BAP_RE/README.md

 1. Maintain clear platform separation (PQ/MQB)
 2. Include CAN traces for validation
 3. Document test conditions and hardware setup
-4. Follow existing format for consistency
+4. Please see my example traces

-## Safety & Legal
+## Safety

-### Critical Requirements
 - Use bench testing setups
+- Please don't drive and CAN trace

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.